ahuimanu/iscap-ionic-workshop/README.md

    state  ..........
 Saves or restores state of your Ionic Application using the package.json file docs  ...........
 Opens up the documentation for Ionic
 ```

+We run `ionic` for testing in the browser this way:

+`ionic serve`

+or, on Cloud 9:

+`ionic serve -p $PORT --nolivereload`

 Return to [Overview](#overview)